 “Training for apprentices should be made compulsory in the TAFE system in Victoria and it should be comprehensive.

 “If we are serious about stopping the next wave of asbestos victims, we should improve our training and education in this area."

 “Asbestos is a dangerous product and it should be properly regulated.”

 Mr Steele said the issue was not restricted to workers, as many young people who purchased older homes in Victoria and wanted to do their own renovations were also putting their health at risk.

 Young AMWU member Peter Mahoney was unknowingly exposed to asbestos about three years ago while demolishing the inside of an engineering factory in Bayswater.

 “Three of us worked over a long weekend to clean out the building.
 We used knives to cut off the insulation around old water and steam pipes, and then we used angle grinders to cut the pipes,” Mr Mahoney said.

 “We only found out that asbestos had been used as the insulation around the pipes when the professional asbestos removalists arrived to take away the asbestos from the roof.
 The removalists told us that the pile of rubbish we had created on the floor included asbestos and it was only then that we knew what we had been dealing with.

-Mr Mahoney said while the exposure was talked about at work afterwards, “nothing was done.”
+Mr Mahoney said that while the exposure was talked about at work afterwards, “nothing was done.”

 “I think that lots of young people are being exposed to asbestos because they’ve got no idea of what it looks like and they don’t necessarily work for good bosses who are looking out them.
 We should have been warned before we started the job.”